MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/data-protection-policies.md

 # required metadata

 title: Create policies to monitor and protect files in your cloud apps | Microsoft Docs
-description: This topic describes the procedure for setting up a data policy to monitor and control the data and files in your organization's cloud app use.
+description: This article describes the procedure for setting up a data policy to monitor and control the data and files in your organization's cloud app use.
 keywords:
 author: rkarlin
 ms.author: rkarlin
 manager: mbaldwin
-ms.date: 10/31/2018
+ms.date: 11/13/2018
 ms.topic: conceptual
 ms.prod:
 ms.service: cloud-app-security